lonerapier/lonerapier.github.io/content/thoughts/dag-based-consensus.md

 > Narwhal off-loads reliable transaction dissemination to the mempool protocol.

 Narwhal main task is to create a DAG using $N$ nodes in the network with upto $f<N/3$ byzantine nodes.
-Since, communication happens in an asynchronous network, Narwhal alone is not sufficient to guarantee liveness property and thus, Tusk/Bullshark was introduced that totally orders the DAG and satisifies BFT properties.
+Since, communication happens in an asynchronous network, Narwhal alone is not sufficient to guarantee liveness property and thus, Tusk/Bullshark was introduced that totally orders the DAG and satisfies BFT properties.
 DAG formation happens in a round-based structure.

 Design Goals for Narwhal: